scottgriv/Post.e/README.md

 - A mobile application written in Swift & Objective-C for the front-end and multiple back-end languages such as PHP, Python, Node.js, Ruby, Go, Java, Rust, and Perl.
 - Includes a back-end MySQL database, JSON interchange, and multiple out of the box APIs.
 - Designed to teach people how to build their own social media app in mind.
-- Create a user profile, follow other users, and post messages similar to Twitter.
+- Create a user profile, follow other users, and post messages similar to Twitter/X.
 - Share content with other users by attaching photos, videos, documents, and files to your Posts.

 ## Background Story

 I had two goals when I originally started this project:
-1. Demonstrate how to make a "*Twitter-esque*" social media application.
+1. Demonstrate how to make a "*Twitter/X-esque*" social media application.
     - Many people underestimate the amount of time and work involved in making a social media application.
     - There's a lot of confusion around what the tech stack consists of (client-side code, back-end code, a database, and a web-server of some kind).
     - I wanted to shine a light on the above processes and the technology involved.